Ibrahim Malam Dicko: Early life

 Dicko was born in 1970 to a Fulani family from the commune of Soboulé, Soum Province, Upper Volta.
 He went to a regular school before entering a Quranic school in Burkina Faso, later studying abroad.
-He married the daughter of a prominent imam in Djibo.
+He married the daughter of the Grand Imam in Djibo.
 Dicko began preaching in villages across Soum in 2009 and local radio stations.
 Gaining popularity, he founded an Islamic association named Al-Irchad and then founded a Quranic school in 2012.
 Dicko's earlier speeches did not preach extreme jihadism, instead advocating for equality between the Fulani and the Rimaïbé, the descendants of formerly-enslaved populations who later assimilated into the Fulani.

 Mali War

 In September 2013, Dicko was arrested along with twenty of his students by French forces of Operation Serval near Tessalit, Mali.
 Dicko had a bounty put on him for attempting to join Ansar Dine.
 He was handed over to Malian forces, and imprisoned in Bamako before being released in 2015.
 After his release, Dicko returned to Djibo and continued preaching in a mosque and on the radio.
-He was disowned by the emir of Djibo (his father-in-law) in early 2016, and forced to divorce his wife shortly afterward.
+He was disowned by the Grand Imam of Djibo (his father-in-law) in early 2016, and forced to divorce his wife shortly afterward.
+The preacher was also dencounced by Boubacari Dicko, the emir of Djibo.
 He then took over leadership of Al-Irchad, but again left his role in summer 2016.

 In 2015, Dicko attempted to join Katiba Macina led by increasingly-popular preacher Amadou Koufa.
 At the time, Katiba Macina had a small sleeper contingent of forty men in Soum Province of Burkina Faso.
 Koufa objected to a jihadist rebellion in Burkina Faso however, as he considered it premature and would disrupt supply lines of gas and food crucial to Katiba Macina's operations.
 Dicko, serving under Koufa, initially complied with these orders.
 A former member of Ansarul Islam testified that Dicko decided to spur a violent insurrection in Burkina Faso following Operation Ségueré in November 2016, where he saw Burkinabe soldiers publicly humiliating Fulani peasants.